ipld/go-ipld-prime/schema/gen/go/HACKME_maybe.md

 ### there is only one type generated for each maybe

 For every type generated, there is one maybe type also generated.
-(At least this much is clearly necesary to satisfy the goals about "specific types".)
+(At least this much is clearly necessary to satisfy the goals about "specific types".)

 This means *we dropped the bonus goal* above.
 Making `(null|value)` vs `(absent|value)` vs `(absent|null|value)` distinguishable to the golang compiler